EamonTracey/NomaePreferences/README.md

 The @Preferences property wrapper is responsible for reading/writing your values, and updating your view when those values are changed.
 It works very similarly to Apple's own @AppStorage property wrapper.

 For each value you want to later access in your tweak's code you must declare @Preferences as it's source of truth.
-Use the $ prefix to for the property wrapped values in your SwiftUI code.
+Use the $ prefix for the property wrapped values in your SwiftUI code.
 Examples:
 ```swift
 // Example Toggle Switch.
 @Preference("enabled", identifier: identifier) var enabled = true // Correspond to: